Monviech/otobo-doc-otobo-installation/content/updating-docker.rst

     # a quick sanity check
     docker_admin> docker-compose ps

+    # ** Only for minor or major release upgrades! **
+    # run upgrade tasks for the OTOBO core (for example when upgrading from 10.1 to 11.0)
+    docker_admin> docker-compose exec web perl scripts/DBUpdate-to-11.0.pl

     # complete the update, with running database
     docker_admin> docker-compose exec web /opt/otobo_install/entrypoint.sh do_update_tasks

     # inspect the update log
     docker_admin> docker-compose exec web cat /opt/otobo/var/log/update.log

-    # **For minor or major release upgrades, you also have to run the upgrade script (for example to upgrade from 10.1 to 11.0)**
-    docker_admin> docker-compose exec web perl scripts/DBUpdate-to-11.0.pl

 .. note::

-    Running the above mentioned commands can be automated with the help of the script *scripts/update.sh*.
+    For simple patchlevel updates (e.g. 11.0.2 to 11.0.3) running the above mentioned commands can be automated with the help of the script *scripts/update.sh*.
     This script runs the commands starting with the **docker-compose pull** command.
-Note that that calling the database upgrade scripts is not included.
+Note that that calling the database upgrade scripts is not included and therefor it cannot be used for version upgrades.

     .. code-block:: bash

         docker_admin> ./scripts/update.sh --help
         docker_admin> ./scripts/update.sh

-        # **For minor or major release upgrades, you also have to run the upgrade script (for example to upgrade from 10.1 to 11.0)**
-        docker_admin> docker-compose exec web perl scripts/DBUpdate-to-11.0.pl